siddhartha-gadgil/DeptWeb/_seminars/2024/2024-08-07-javier-parcet.md

 theorem to nontrigonometric and noncommutative scenarios.
-It confirms the intuition that Schur multipliers share profound similarities with Euclidean Fourier multipliers -- even in the lack of a Fourier transform connection— and complete, for Lie groups, a longstanding search of Fourier $L_p$-idempotents.
+It confirms the intuition that Schur multipliers share profound similarities with Euclidean Fourier multipliers -- even in the lack of a Fourier transform connection -- and complete, for Lie groups, a longstanding search of Fourier $L_p$-idempotents.
 Joint work with M. de la Salle and E. Tablate.